eboss-dev/CTF/README.md

 # CTF
-Here there will be the writeups for the various challenges I will partecipate in
+Here there will be the writeups of the various challenges I will partecipate in